-His first appearance in professional bicycle racing started off when he joined Le Tour de Filipinas in 2011.
+His first appearance in professional bicycle racing started when he joined Le Tour de Filipinas in 2011.

 In 2012, his historic draft in the newly formed Philippine Navy Standard Insurance (PNSI) earned him his first-two lap wins in his professional career, one on stage four in Surigao and the other on stage seven in Albay.
 In this period, he was part of the original eight-man team comprised of Reinhard Gorantes, Santy Barnachea, Eboy Quiñonez, Dante Cagas, Lloyd Lucien Reynante, Daniel Asto, and Eric Feliciano.

-The following year, in LBC Ronda Pilipinas 2013, his competitors twice got lickings, after Morales clasped two stages.
+The following year, in LBC Ronda Pilipinas 2013, his competitors twice got lickings after Morales clasped two stages.

 In 2014, during LBC Ronda Pilipinas (international edition) stage 3, Morales figured in a mishap that cost him a fractured wrist.
 Despite a broken wrist, the unyielding Navy team leader managed to podium on stage 10, finishing second after Im Jae Yeon of Uijeongbu City Cycling Team.
 The Navy sprinter had endured the fracture and excruciating pain up to the completion of the final stage (14).
-Meanwhile, his Navy squad bested twelve teams, conquering for the first time the overall team classification championship.
+Meanwhile, his Navy squad bested twelve teams, conquering the overall team classification championship.